 As a stochastic gradient method, REINFORCE has good theoretical convergence properties.
-By construction, the expected update over an episode is in the same direction as the performance gradient.2 This assures an improvement in expected performance for sufficiently small α , and convergence to a local optimum under standard stochastic approximation conditions for decreasing α .
-However, as a Monte Carlo method REINFORCE may be of high variance and thus produce slow learning.
+By construction, the expected update over an episode is in the same direction as the performance gradient.

-2Technically, this is only true if each episode's updates are done off-line, meaning they are accumulated on the side during the episode and only used to change θ by their sum at the episode's end.
+&lt;sup>2Technically, this is only true if each episode's updates are done off-line, meaning they are accumulated on the side during the episode and only used to change $\theta$ by their sum at the episode's end.
 However, this would probably be a worse algorithm in practice, and its desirable theoretical properties would probably be shared by the algorithm as given (although this has not been proved).